Dental Volunteer Opportunities

 Pre-Dental Student Gains Experience in Nicaragua

-Roles for Dental Mission Trip Volunteers
+Roles for Dentistry Volunteers

 International Medical Relief is featured within American Dental Association’s database of volunteer organizations.
 IMR is the largest dental mission provider and serves the most countries of all those organizations featured.
 We care for both pediatric and adult patients on every dental mission.
 IMR also provides global dental malpractice insurance for all of our volunteers.

-Resources for Dental Volunteers
+Resources for Dentistry Volunteers

 History of Dental Care Through IMR